How Does the Premium Tax Credit Work for Health Insurance?

 Self-employed health care tax credit

-If you are self-employed, health insurance tax credit eligibility is based on how much you earn and your family size.
+Health insurance tax credit eligibility if you're self-employed will depend on your family size and income.
 The income limits are the exact same between self-employed and employed individuals.
-For example, a single person can earn up to $60,240 and still qualify for premium tax credits.
+For example, a single person can earn up to about $63,000 and still qualify for premium tax credits.

-But determining your subsidy amount is more complex if you're self-employed.
+However, your self-employed status can make figuring out your subsidy amount more complex.
 In order to get the most from your tax credit, it's a good idea to talk to a tax professional.

 Frequently asked questions